mirage/mirage-www/data/wiki/hello-world.md

 ```

 Finally, you can then execute the same `nc(1)` commands as before (modulo the
-target IP address of course!) to interact with the running unikernel:
+target IP address) to interact with the running unikernel:

 ```bash skip
 $ echo -n hello tcp world | nc -nw1 10.0.0.2 8080